FanConnect/developer/docs/index.md

 ---

-Before jumping right in, let's go through a few prequisites that you'll need to setup.
+Before jumping right in, let's go through a few prerequisites that you will need to setup.

 [Prerequisites](/prereqs){: .btn }